nptcl/npt/docs/md/A5_Features.md

 ## <a id="specific-11">5.11 Using the `pathname`</a>

-The `pathmame` is an object for the name of a file.
+The `pathname` is an object for the name of a file.

 The `pathname-host` specifies the environment to which the file name belongs.
 The following values are used by npt